LevInteractive/product-calculator/README.md

 ----------------------------------------------

-## Code Guidelines
+## Project Guidelines

 * Use React + es6 + modules + clean code
 * You can use flux inspired architecture.
 * You should not need to add any custom css.
 Simply use [React Bootstrap](http://react-bootstrap.github.io/components.html).
 The CSS [is already included](server/app.html).
 * You can use any other framework/lib you would like, but simplicity is best.
-* Don't use jQuery. kthx.
+* You can not use jQuery. kthx.
+* You can only use `npm` as a dependency manager (not bower or anything else).
+Just add to the the current [package.json](src/package.json) file.
-* No need to touch anything in /server/.
+* You do not need to touch anything in /server/.
 * Calculator must load in initial products upon page load (api/products).
-* Only use `npm` as a dependency manager (not bower or anything else).
-Just add to the the current [package.json](src/package.json) file.
 * Bonus points for unit testing.
+* Pay attention to the dot files in the root of the project.

 ## Getting Started